Welcome to today's edition of the Rush 24-7 podcast.

 There's another Mormon to take pop shots at.

-And remember now the media is in to picking our nominee.
+And remember now, the media is into picking our nominee.

-The announcement by the former Office of Management and Budget Director and favorite of much of the Republican establishment, will again roil the unsettled Republican field and likely intensify efforts to convince another major candidate to join the race, such as Jeb Bush or Chris Christie.
+The announcement by the former Office of Management and Budget Director and favorite of much of the Republican establishment will again roil the unsettled Republican field and likely intensify efforts to convince another major candidate to join the race, such as Jeb Bush or Chris Christie.

-But don't forget the name John Huntsman in terms of, I mean, his name's out there already, but don't be surprised if you see a concerted effort by Washington Republican elites in the media to put Huntsman near the top of this list in the field.
+Don't forget the name John Huntsman in terms of, I mean, his name's out there already, but don't be surprised if you see a concerted effort by Washington Republican elites in the media to put Huntsman near the top of this list in the field.

-The Daniels email, the announcement email obtained by Politico, went out from Indiana Republican chief Eric Holcomb, a key Daniels advisor soon after midnight, with the word urgent in the subject line.
+The Daniels email, the announcement email obtained by Politico, went out from Indiana Republican Chief Eric Holcomb, a key Daniels advisor, soon after midnight with the word urgent in the subject line.

-The following is from Governor Mitch Daniels, the email began.
+The following is from Governor Mitch Daniels.

-I hope this reaches you before the public news does.
+The email began, I hope this reaches you before the public news does.

 Daniels wrote, if so, please respect my confidence for the short time until I can make it known to all.

-A counsel and encouragement I received from important citizens like you caused me to think very deeply becoming a national candidate.
+The counsel and encouragement I received from important citizens like you caused me to think very deeply becoming a national candidate.

-But that the interests and wishes of my family is the most important consideration of all.
+In the end, I was able to resolve every competing consideration but one, but that the interests and wishes of my family is the most important consideration of all.

 If I have disappointed you, I will always be sorry.

-Daniel's wife Sherry, and remember, told you the story last week.
+Daniel's wife, Sherry, and remember, told you the story last week.

 I've been told for six, seven weeks that this is going to be the outcome here.

-I've been told by a number of people, don't worry, Daniels is not going to run Rush.
+I've been told by a number of people, don't worry, Daniels is not going to run, Rush.

 His wife wants no part of it.

-You know, all the way up until Saturday night.
+And yet Mitch did the dance, you know, all the way up until Saturday night.

-Daniel's wife Sherry, widely known to be concerned about the impact the campaign would have on their lives, which have followed an unusual path.
+Daniels' wife, Sherry, widely known to be concerned about the impact the campaign would have on their lives, which have followed an unusual path.

 Sherry Daniels left her husband and their four daughters in 1993, married a former sweetheart in California, then returned and remarried Daniels.